UPDATED 2nd April 2021

 Due to the greater complexity (and cost) involved in filing a more detailed return, it appears that many non-residents just file the basic Modelo 210 and take their chances that they won’t get caught.
 Naturally, Tenerife Guru could never endorse such a brazen approach!
 The taxman is also stepping up checks to try to catch those renting out their property for a substantial part of the year.
 Such checks now include reviewing electricity and water usage for the property.
 Where such usage exceeds the deemed average use for 6 months per year (i.e. more than 50% of a typical permanent resident’s bill), further investigations may be conducted.

-Non European Union citizens wishing to apply for residency in Spain must first apply for a Residency Visa (Visado de Residencia) from the Spanish Consulate in their home country before travelling to Spain.
+Non European Union citizens (which now includes UK Nationals applying after 1st January 2021) wishing to apply for residency in Spain must first apply for a Residency Visa (Visado de Residencia) via the Spanish Consulate in their home country before travelling to Spain.
 The Visa cannot be applied for once you arrive in Spain.

 There are 7 different types of visa, including retirees, investors, executives of a multi-national company, participants in a sporting or cultural activity etc.

-Spain generally imposes income requirements on applicants seeking residency, evidence of which must be produced.
-Additional requirements include, but are not limited to, a criminal records certificate, a medical certificate, a financial reference (e.g. from a rental landlord) and evidence that you have arrangements in place to transfer necessary funds to Spain (e.g. already having set up a bank account in Spain plus a direct debit to that account from your home bank).
+Spain generally imposes requirements to prove sufficient income to support the applicant and any dependents.
+Additional requirements include, but are not limited to, a criminal records certificate, a medical certificate, a financial reference (e.g. from a rental landlord or bank) and evidence that you have arrangements in place to transfer necessary funds to Spain (e.g. already having set up a bank account in Spain plus e.g. a direct debit to that account from your home bank, if your regular income comes from overseas).

 Non EU residents can also obtain a 2 year residence permit by investing a minimum of €500,000 Euros in Spanish property.
 However, if this is for a husband and wife, the investment must be €500,000 per person.
 The 2 year permit can be renewed provided that the minimum investment in Spanish property continues (even if you have changed properties).